 But if you need to access information in one of these document types, you can contact us and ask for an alternative format.

-What to do if you can’t use one of our documents
+What to do if you cannot use one of our documents

 We’re always looking to improve the accessibility of our documents.
-If you find any problems that aren’t listed on this page or you think we’re not meeting accessibility requirements, contact our digital publishing team.
+If you find any problems that aren’t listed on this page or you think we’re not meeting accessibility requirements, please contact us.

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS), or the Equality Commission for Northern Ireland (ECNI) if you live in Northern Ireland.
+In England, Wales and Scotland, the Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
+If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Technical information about the accessibility of our documents

-The documents HMRC publishes are partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+The documents DWP publishes are partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.